mathewsanders/Mustard/README.md

 ## Expressive use with custom tokenizers

-Creating by creating objects that implement the `TokenType` protocol we can create more advanced tokenizers.
+By creating types that implement the `TokenType` protocol we can create tokenizers with more sophisticated behaviors.

 Here's some usage of a `DateToken` type ([see example](Documentation/4.
-Tokens with internal state.md) for implementation) that matches tokens with the a valid `MM/dd/yy` format, and also exposes a `date` property to access the corresponding `Date` object.
+Tokens with internal state.md) for implementation) that matches tokens with the a valid `MM/dd/yy` format, and at the same time exposes a `date` property allowing access to a corresponding `Date` object.

 ````Swift